worace/coinage/iterations/iteration_3.markdown

 to investigate a dedicated binary protocol (as the actual Bitcoin protocol uses), but for our purposes we are more interested in clarity and ease of use.

-## Accepting and Sending Requests
+## Accepting and Sending Messages

-To start, our node will want to be able to accept requests from other nodes.
+To start, our node will want to be able to accept messages from other nodes.
 To do this, we'll open a TCP Server on a port -- say, `8334` -- and accept connections on it.
 Fortunately most programming languages include a library to make this fairly straightforward.
 In ruby, it looks like: